-Year Actions Responsible Outcomes / Success Criteria Year One (2021-2022) Establish current method of careers delivery within the curriculum Survey to curriculum leaders to establish their approach to careers provision within their subject areas Put in a proposal for specialist careers software to monitor, track and streamline the delivery of careers across the school.
-LWA LWA with curriculum leaders Have a clear picture of how careers is delivered through every aspect of the curriculum Survey data from curriculum leaders to establish how each department delivers careers within their own subjects Start to develop an action plan for careers within the curriculum Year Two (2022-2023) Meet with SLT line manager for careers to discuss a consistent approach to quality assure careers provision within the curriculum Set up meeting with curriculum leaders to establish monitoring and tracking procedures Staff training / CPD to be organised to enhance buy-in from staff If agreed, introduce careers software across the school during CORE lessons and subject lessons t LWA & JBA LWA & DPA (CPD) Actions generated from meeting - an identified process for tracking how careers is implemented into the curriculum Directors to all agree and understand on how careers will be implemented in subjects Staff will be confident in understanding the importance of careers within the curriculum and how to deliver it effectively.
-Students careers data will all be streamlined and accessible to tutors, careers leaders and parents.
-Year Three (2023-2024) Careers tracking to be implemented within directors curriculum monitoring Monitoring of CORE curriculum through appropriate directors of year Specialist careers software to be a fundamental delivery method of careers across the school LWA, KEL & Directors LWA & DHU LWA & tutors Evidence from curriculum reviews suggests that careers is being implemented CORE curriculum has monitoring in place to ensure consistency across the academy.
-Careers learning is carefully monitored and tracked - a key recommendation from the national careers award
+Year Actions Responsible Outcomes / Success Criteria Year One (2024-2025) Survey to curriculum leaders to establish their approach to careers provision within their subject areas Further strengthen our use of Unifrog across all subject areas - Newsletter to staff?
+LWA LWA with curriculum leaders Have a clear picture of how careers is delivered through every aspect of the curriculum Data on Unifrog that highlights amount of student/teacher logins and interactions Year Two (2025-2026) Set up meeting with curriculum leaders to establish monitoring and tracking procedures.
+Staff training / CPD to be organised to enhance buy-in from staff LWA & SST LWA & DPA (CPD) Directors to all agree and understand on how careers will be implemented in subjects Staff will be confident in understanding the importance of careers within the curriculum and how to deliver it effectively.
+Year Three (2026-2027) Careers tracking to be implemented within director's curriculum monitoring.
+Monitoring of CORE curriculum through appropriate directors of year LWA, KEL & Directors LWA & DHU LWA & tutors Evidence from curriculum reviews suggests that careers is being implemented.
+CORE curriculum has monitoring in place to ensure consistency across the academy.

-Develop the C.O.R.E. curriculum to build towards a progressive spiral careers curriculum

-Year Actions Responsible Outcomes / Success Criteria Year One (2021-2022) Review current careers delivery through the CORE curriculum against the latest CDI framework Meet with D. Hughes, B. Ball and other directors of year to give updates on planning LWA, BBA, DHU and directors of year Thorough audit of careers curriculum against the 2021 CDI framework - with lessons mapped to learning outcomes Start to plan the units of work with the support of SLT/Directors of year Year Two (2022-2023) Start to embed some CORE careers activities across the Academy Collect survey data from staff and students to determine effectiveness of the activities Review and monitor how it is being delivered through support of directors of year and SLT LWALWALWA with SLT / Directors Survey from staff/students indicates effective use of careers resources and student engagement Review of CORE curriculum delivery suggests positive engagement from students and parents using resources effectively.
-Year Three (2023-2024) New careers curriculum to be fully implemented within the CORE curriculum Work with SLT and directors to monitor the delivery of CORE LWA SLT / Directors CORE delivery will be consistent and monitored across the Academy, with subject directors and directors of year having a clear picture of what is happening in lessons.
+Develop the C.O.R.E. curriculum to egic Objective build towards a pro ks 1, 2, 3, 4, 5, 6 gressive spiral careers curriculum Year Annual review of current careers delivery through the CORE Responsible • LWA Outcomes / Success Criteria Thorough audit of careers curriculum against the 2021 CDI Year One (2024-2025) Annual review of current careers derivery through the concern curriculum against the latest CDI framework • framework - with lessons mapped to learning outcomes Year Two (2025-2026) Start to embed some CORE careers activities across the Academy Collect survey data from staff and students to determine effectiveness of the activities Review and monitor how it is being delivered through support of directors of year and SLT LWA LWA LWA with SLT / Directors Survey from staff/students indicates effective use of careers resources and student engagement Review of CORE curriculum delivery suggests positive engagement from students and parents using resources effectively.
+Year Three (2026-2027) New careers curriculum to be fully implemented within the CORE curriculum Work with SLT and directors to monitor the delivery of CORE LWA SLT / Directors CORE delivery will be consistent and monitored across the Academy, with subject directors and directors of year having a clear picture of what is happening in lessons.